juniepi/WaylandNvidiaFanCurveV2/README.md

 ```
 Note that this solution does hold some security issues in some capacity!

 **This issue has also seemed to be fixed *hopefully* but we had to end up changing the code to match the V1 script a little bit so please refere to the original WNFC project to setup your fan curves!
-IF YOU CONTIUNE HAVING PROBLEMS PLEASE RESORT THE VERSION ONE SCRIPT FOUND [HERE](https://github.com/juniepi/WaylandNvidiaFanCurve)**
+IF YOU CONTIUNE HAVING PROBLEMS PLEASE RESORT TO THE VERSION ONE SCRIPT FOUND [HERE](https://github.com/juniepi/WaylandNvidiaFanCurve)**

 ## Getting Started